ivanhanigan/spatiotemporal-multilevel-models/README.md

-# Spatiotemporal Regression Modelling
+# Spatiotemporal multilevel modelling

-This is an Open Notebook for my work on Spatiotemporal Regression Modelling tips and tricks.
+This is an Open Notebook for my work on spatiotemporal multilevel modelling tips and tricks.

 Ivan Hanigan